An introduction to the Italian present conditional

 Italian present conditional: irregular verbs

-For irregular verbs, we’ll just give you the root of the verb in the present conditional, that is what comes before the endings of the present conditional.
+For irregular verbs, we’ll just give you the root of the verb in the present conditional, which is what comes before the endings of the present conditional.

 We’ll just give you the first one and you can do the rest on your own adding the endings we saw above.